ufokraana/leg_bot/README.md

 * **!advice source** Shows information about the last given bit of advice: What channel is it from, what game was being played, and who added it.
 * **!advice count** Shows you the ammount of advice that leg_bot knows.
 * **!advice add X** This allows channel moderators to add X as a new advice.
 Note, that since advices are tied to games, you'll need to use **!game override** to set a game when adding advices when a stream isn't live.
 Also, to avoid any tomfoolery, a piece of advice cannot start with any nonalphanumeric characters.

+##Misc

+* **!live** makes leg_bot give you a list of awesome channels that are live at the moment.
+* **!calendar** makes leg\_bot give you a link to the fan streamer calendar http://bit.ly/LRRFanStreamCalendar2
+* **!lrr** makes leg\_bot throw a link to http://www.loadingreadyrun.com to the channel.
+* **!fancrossing** maksed leg\_bot throw a link to the survivor\_tv fan crossing spreadsheet.

+I have tried to add as many channels of the LRR fan stream community to the !live command as I could find.
+If I am missing any, let me know.